 NATIONAL CORN ON THE COB DAY

-June 11 of each year is the day to celebrate National Corn on the Cob Day.
-Fresh corn on the cob is a summertime treat that people from all corners of the United States look forward to as we start the picnic season.
+As we approach the first day of summer, June 11th marks the calendar to celebrate National Corn on the Cob Day each year.
+Fresh corn on the cob is a summertime treat people from all corners of the United States look forward to as we start the picnic season.

-Corn on the cob is also known in different regions as pole corn, cornstick, sweet pole, butter-pop or long maize.
-It is a sweet corn that is picked when the kernels are still tender when it’s in its milk stage.
+In different regions of the country, corn on the cob is known as pole corn, cornstick, sweet pole, butter-pop, sweet corn, or long maize.
+Picking the corn when the kernels are tender and in its milk stage serves up sweeter kernels.

-Boiling, steaming, roasting or grilling are the most common ways of preparing corn on the cob.
-If it is grilled or oven roasted, the corn is usually left in its husk during the cooking process.
+Boiling, steaming, roasting, and grilling are the most common ways to prepare corn on the cob.
+When grilling or roasting sweet corn, the husks may be left on to retain moisture and flavor during the cooking process.